static-frame/static-frame/doc/source/api_assignment.rst

 Dropping Data
 --------------------------------

-While data from a ``Series`` or ``Frame`` can be excluded through common selection interfaces, in some cases it is more efficient and readable to specify what to drop rather than what to keep.
+While data from a :obj:`static_frame.Series` or :obj:`static_frame.Frame` can be excluded through common selection interfaces, in some cases it is more efficient and readable to specify what to drop rather than what to keep.
 The drop interface return new containers, efficiently removing the values specified by the key.
-For ``Frame``, removal of rows and columns can happen simultaneously.
+For :obj:`static_frame.Frame`, removal of rows and columns can happen simultaneously.

 Series